Fergus-OH/lightning-Helmholtz-solver/README.md

 or integer ≥ 3, the number of corners of a random polygon or integer ≤ -3, -1 x no. of corners of a random ... circular polygon].

+vector of corners as complex numbers z = x+iy in counterclockwise order to specify a polygon or cell array of corners v and pairs [v r] to specify a circular polygon: r = radius of curvature of arc from this v to the next or one of the following specified strings 'sqr'[square], 'rec'[tangle], 'snow'[flake], pent[agaon], 'hex'[agon], 'L', 'circleL', or 'C' or integer >= 3, the number of corners of a random polygon or integer <= -3, -1 x no. of corners of a random circular polygon]